-The Montana Historical Society in Helena, Montana, has exhibits related to Montana's history, culture, art and landscape.
+The Montana Historical Society in Helena.
+Montana, has exhibits related to Montana's history, culture, art and landscape.

-The Museum of the Rockies in Bozeman.
-Montana, houses one of the world's largest collections of dinosaur skeletons (including the largest T-rex skull in the world), permanent exhibits on Western history and American Indians, several changing exhibits, and a planetarium.
+The Museum of the Rockies, in Bozeman, houses one of the world's largest collections of dinosaur skeletons, permanent exhibits on Western history and American Indians, the Martin Children's Discovery Complex and a planetarium.